A few of the highlights will be:

 - All teams will be a part of the famed NHSDTC awards ceremony on the final night of competition.
 All trophies will be distributed at this event

-- All-teams experience a two-day competition to better allow all cadets to fully immerse within the drill weekend.
+- All-teams experience a two-day competition to better allow all cadets to fully immerse within the drill weekend RATHER THAN STRETCHING TO 3-DAYS!

 Click the logo above for information!

-The THREE DIVISIONS have set criteria and SNI has listed this in detail below.
+The THREE DIVISIONS have criteria and SNI has listed this in detail below.
 While the division placements still will maintain a subjectivity for competitive balance and fairness, there are far more items SNI will take into consideration before final placements are made though the primary factor is how well does your team do against other schools in your area and how competitive will you be in most events.
+The most important criteria is the past performances and the instructor history.
+Simply saying, "oh, we have a lot of freshman" means very little to SNI.
+Competitive teams remain competitive teams regardless of the age or seniority of their cadets (history dictates).

-Division I / Masters Level: Highest competition division for those teams who are prepared to compete against the best units in the country.
+Division I / Masters Level: Highest competition division for those teams who have competed with distinction every year in the past.
+The teams are generally very well prepared to compete against any units in the country, win or lose.
 Some of these schools often have former cadets or outside trainers who assist in preparation.
 Regardless of limitations, these teams compete well in most all events and vie for numerous top finishes.

-Division II / Advanced Level: Very competitive division for teams who have a solid history of competing well in their local/area/region meets and can compete well against most all teams.
+Division II / Advanced Level: Close to DIV1, but generally lower half finishes in any past DIV1 entry.
+Very competitive division for teams who have a solid history of competing well in their local/area/region meets and can compete well against most all teams.
 Advanced Level Schools would have historically done well in the Challenge Division (top half) and may have won some trophies there, or lower finishing Masters teams.

 Division III / Basic Level: These teams will be somewhat limited in their competition experience.
 These schools are often from smaller towns and/or have much smaller programs.
 They do not have a history of winning many/any trophies at regional or national competitions like their service qualifiers/championships or the NHSDTC.